 From this quotation, one might assume Mark Twain was a Michigan native.
 Certainly, our Spring weather is unpredictable.
 But, there’s one thing about Spring we do know… Spring in Saugatuck is the season when all things feel possible.
 Crocus, daffodils and tulips burst from the ground.
 Farmers’ Markets begin bustle.
 Country roads beckon you outside for a bike ride.
 Our award winning, sandy beaches are wide open and ready to stroll.
 Area artists explode back on to the scene.
 Our golf courses are expertly groomed.
 Musicians return to the parks and the streets.
 Our energetic villages are ready to march in a parade and host a giant party.
 Wickwood Inn warmly welcomes you to the vibrancy of Spring in Saugatuck.

-Only an hour in, and you’ve already switched completely into vacation mode.
-Now it’s time to head to Saugatuck and further unwind over lunch at Hercules Bar & Grill.
-Ask for a garden table.
+Ah, you’re already in vacation mode!
+Head to Saugatuck and further unwind over an al fresco lunch at Wally’s, Phil’s, or Hercules Bar & Grill.
+At Hercules ask for a garden table.
 This spot is just one of the many hidden gems in town!
 Try the Hercules Salad with some Rice Stuffed Grape Leaves or Quinoa Tabbouleh.
 Maybe you’re more in the mood for a Gyro, Chicken Souvlaki or Italian beef.
 No matter what you choose, the wine and beer list is sure to have just the right drink.

 3. Stretch Your Legs & Shop | Pottery & Art From Near & Far

-There’s still a little time before check in, so why not check out the 2 galleries just down the street?
+There’s still a little time before check in, so why not explore a few of the galleries nearby?
 Amazwi Contemporary Art gives voice to a diverse array of emerging and established African artists.
-Directly connected to the Gallery is Volmod, the pottery and glass gallery of local artist Jeff Blandford.
-Blandford’s whimsy, creativity, and creativity with shape and color make him a favorite with the locals.
+The Saugatuck Artists Collective features fine arts and crafts of more than 30 area artisans.
+Volmod, the pottery and glass gallery of artist Jeff Blandford, is a favorite with the locals.